Have you ever locked eyes with a wild rhino?

 It’s situated in a beautiful location with stunning views of the surrounding countryside.

-Here are some companies (in Bulawayo and other parts of Zimbabwe) that offer day safaris to Matobo National Park for walking with white rhinos, or similar conservation activities:
+There are various companies (in Bulawayo and other parts of Zimbabwe) that offer day safaris to Matobo National Park for walking with white rhinos, or similar conservation activities.

 - Matobo Hills Lodge